Xarlos89/Instagram-Automation/README.md

+# Archived

+Due to me not really caring about Instagram or this project any more.
+I have decided to archive this repo.
+Take it if you want.
+It was fun playing with Selenium, but the xpaths and css has probably changed several times since I last ran this.

+---

 # Instagram-bot
  A simple instagram bot.
 Initial upload.
  This bot is provided for educational purposes only.
 I am not responsible for what you do, or what happens to your accounts when you use this bot.